 Open SQL Server Management Studio.

-Connect to the instance where you installed Machine Learning Services, click New Query to open a query window, and run the following command:
+Connect to the instance where you installed Language Extensions, click New Query to open a query window, and run the following command:

 The value for the property,

 external scripts enabled, should be 0 at this point.
-That is because the feature is turned off by default.
-The feature must be explicitly enabled by an administrator before you can run R or Python scripts.
+The feature is turned off by default and must be explicitly enabled by an administrator before you can run Java code.